Programming language: 1960s and 1970s

 Two people using an IBM 704 mainframe—the first hardware to support floating-point arithmetic—in 1957.
 Fortran was designed for this machine.

 Around 1960, the first mainframes—general purpose computers—were developed, although they could only be operated by professionals and the cost was extreme.
 The data and instructions were input by punch cards, meaning that no input could be added while the program was running.
 The languages developed at this time therefore are designed for minimal interaction.
 After the invention of the microprocessor, computers in the 1970s became dramatically cheaper.
 New computers also allowed more user interaction, which was supported by newer programming languages.

 Lisp, implemented in 1958, was the first functional programming language.
 Unlike Fortran, it supported recursion and conditional expressions, and it also introduced dynamic memory management on a heap and automatic garbage collection.
 For the next decades, Lisp dominated artificial intelligence applications.
 In 1978, another functional language, ML, introduced inferred types and polymorphic parameters.

 After ALGOL (ALGOrithmic Language) was released in 1958 and 1960, it became the standard in computing literature for describing algorithms.
 Although its commercial success was limited, most popular imperative languages—including C, Pascal, Ada, C++, Java, and C#—are directly or indirectly descended from ALGOL 60.
 Among its innovations adopted by later programming languages included greater portability and the first use of context-free, BNF grammar.
 Simula, the first language to support object-oriented programming (including subtypes, dynamic dispatch, and inheritance), also descends from ALGOL and achieved commercial success.
 C, another ALGOL descendant, has sustained popularity into the twenty-first century.
-C allows access to lower-level machine operations more than other contemporary languages.
+C allows access to lower-level machine operations than other contemporary languages.
 Its power and efficiency, generated in part with flexible pointer operations, comes at the cost of making it more difficult to write correct code.

 Prolog, designed in 1972, was the first logic programming language, communicating with a computer using formal logic notation.
 With logic programming, the programmer specifies a desired result and allows the interpreter to decide how to achieve it.